 Once the U.S. consolidation effort was completed in early 2013, the focus then shifted to Phase Two, which was the consolidation and expansion of their new T&E design on a global basis, with over 20 countries being included within the scope of the project.
 The following chart outlines their overall approach regarding the tools that were used with this new design.

-The feature company also shared details around their T&E process objectives, policy enforcement, supplier partnerships, the employee roll-out strategy, and key learnings, all of which are available to members on the Peeriosity website.
+The feature company also shared details about its T&E process objectives, policy enforcement, supplier partnerships, employee roll-out strategy, and key learnings, all of which are available to members on the Peeriosity website.

 These poll results show that there continues to be a wide variety of challenges in the Travel Expense process area, even with the great strides companies have made in this area in the past few years.

 Below are some of the comments provided by Peeriosity members on this poll topic: